metalsmith/layouts/README.md

 > A metalsmith plugin for layouts

 This plugin allows you to wrap your files in a template (a `layout`) and abstract repetitive html.
-The plugin will pass the contents of your files as the variable `contents` and renders the result with the appropriate engine.
+The plugin will pass the contents of your files to the layout as the variable `contents`, and renders the result with the appropriate templating engine.
 It uses the file extension of your layout to infer which templating engine to use.
 So layouts with names ending in `.njk` will be processed as nunjucks, `.hbs` as handlebars, etc.

 If you want to process templating syntax *in* your files, instead of wrapping them in a template, you can use [metalsmith-in-place](https://github.com/metalsmith/metalsmith-in-place).
+For usage examples check out our [wiki](https://github.com/metalsmith/metalsmith-layouts/wiki).
+Feel free to contribute an example if anything is missing, or update the existing ones.
 For support questions please use [stack overflow][stackoverflow-url] or our [slack channel][slack-url].
 For templating engine specific questions try the aforementioned channels, as well as the documentation for [jstransformers](https://github.com/jstransformers) and your templating engine of choice.

 ## How does it work